browserengineering/book/book/text.md

 Finally, note that I multiply the linespace by 1.25 when incrementing `y`.
-Try removing the multiplier: you'll see that the text is harder to read because the lines are too close together.[^11] Instead, it is common to add "line spacing" or "leading"[^12] between lines.
+Try removing the multiplier: you'll see that the text is harder to read because the lines are too close together.[^tight] Instead, it is common to add "line spacing" or "leading"[^leading] between lines.
 The 25% line spacing is a typical amount.

-[^11]: Designers say the text is too "tight".
+[^tight]: Designers say the text is too "tight".

-[^12]: So named because in metal type days, thin pieces of lead were
+[^leading]: So named because in metal type days, thin pieces of lead were
     placed between the lines to space them out.
 Lead is a softer metal than what the actual letter pieces were made of, so it could compress a little to keep pressure on the other pieces.
 Pronounce